JochimM/Delfi-PQ_FDIR/README.md

 On a memory map (rectangular) with three different colors for three gradations in errors.

 ## Structure of software and hardware interface
 For the purpose of testing the FDIR testing software, an Arduino Uno board serves as hardware, representing the OBC of a CubeSat.
-Furthermore, a serial connection provides the communication with the pc to read out the performance of the software, with is written in Python.
+Furthermore, a serial connection provides the communication with the PC to read out the performance of the software,  written in Python.

-### Design choices

-Write about the high level design choices that you had and the reason that you made them.

 ### Arduino Block diagram